hoangduytran/blender-manual/manual/editors/nla/tracks.rst

    NLA Tracks and Strips.

-Solo (star icon)
-   Toggling *Solo Track* causes only the selected tracks effects to be visible when animating.
-   This is very useful for debugging complex animations.
 Mute (checkbox)
    Keeps the track from having an effect on the animation.
 (Mute only applies when *Solo* is not used.)
    All strips in that track are shown as being muted (dashed outline).